 Applying to have a company struck off the register and dissolving it is a very different approach to winding up a company and liquidating.
 One is informal, has very little administration attached to it, can be done by a company director and costs about £10.
 This procedure is known as striking a company off the register and dissolving it (company dissolution).
-The other has much more formal administration involved, must be carried out by a licensed insolvency practitioner and costs can begin anywhere from in the region of £2,850 plus VAT, up to several thousand pounds, depending on the complexity of the case.
+The other has much more formal administration involved, must be carried out by a licensed insolvency practitioner and costs can begin anywhere from in the region of £2,950 plus VAT, up to several thousand pounds, depending on the complexity of the case.
 If the costs of liquidation are a concern, there are ways to fund this without having to find the money personally.
-We explain why a company director, who needs to close a business, choose liquidation over dissolution?
-Or perhaps, have to liquidate the company rather than dissolve it?
+We explain why a company director, who needs to close a business, would choose liquidation over dissolution?
 And what are the costs and benefits of choosing liquidation vs dissolution?

 Key facts: striking off V winding up a company

 In order to have a company struck off the register, all, or a majority of the company’s directors must file a DS01 form with Companies House.
 As mentioned above, this has a £10 administration fee attached to it.
 Nevertheless, there are several conditions that must be met for the dissolution to be successful.
 Our article, ‘company dissolution: how to do it’ outlines this fully.
 However, in brief: